-If you’re a regular Autocar reader, you will have been seeing the news channels pinging with updates of new car brands coming to the UK.
+If you’re a regular Autocar reader, you will have been seeing the news pinging with updates about the new car brands coming to the UK.

-The influx of manufacturers entering our market can mostly be attributed to two reasons; the rise of the Chinese car manufacturer and the buying habits of the public.
+The influx of manufacturers entering our market can mostly be attributed to two reasons: the rise of the Chinese car industry and the buying habits of the public.

 China has long concentrated on electric cars, whereas European manufacturers are still catching up ahead of the ban on sales of new petrol and diesel cars that will come into force in the UK in 2035.

 Some research even suggests that buyers are becoming more brand-agnostic when it comes to EVs.
-Relatively new brands such as Tesla have come to prominence by focusing solely on selling zero-emissions cars, with the Tesla Model Y becoming the fifth best-selling car in the UK in 2023.
+Relatively new brands such as Tesla have come to prominence by focusing solely on selling zero-emissions cars, with the Tesla Model Y becoming the best-selling EV in the UK for 2024.

 And soon there will be even more new brands in the UK.
 Keep reading to find out what they are, what cars they will be selling and when you can expect to see them on our roads.